Braised Ee-Fu Noodles

 - Shredded Chicken & Mushroom Noodles

-These ee-fu (e-fu) noodles are also popularly eaten on birthdays (as a form of birthday longevity noodles) and during Chinese New Year.
-This is also a great recipe for clearing the fridge of any leftovers as you can add almost any ingredient to the noodles!
+These stewed noodles are popularly eaten on birthdays (as longevity noodles) and during Chinese New Year.
+I cook this all year round, as one can add almost any ingredient to it, which is perfect for clearing the fridge.

 Picture List of Ingredients

 Ee-Fu Noodles (伊府面), aka Hong Kong Yee Fu noodles or Yi mein.
-This is the type I used for the recipe, the brand name is “Sun Brand” and it is available at all major local supermarkets.
+This particular brand I use, can be easily found at our local supermarkets.

-Yellow Chives To me, braised ee-fu noodles are not complete without yellow chives (韭黃/gau wang).
-This is the photo of the chives, pre-cut.
-The pale colour is due to the fact that they are deliberately grown without direct exposure to sunlight.
+Yellow Chives.
+To me, braised ee-fu noodles are not complete without yellow chives (韭黃/gau wang).
+This is the photo of the chives before cutting.
+The pale colour is because they are deliberately grown without direct exposure to sunlight.
 They are sold at Shing Sheong (SS) supermarket on a regular basis.
-Outside of SS, I find it really hard to find these chives – I see them once in a blue moon at the wet market, and almost never at other supermarkets.
+Outside of SS, they are difficult to find even at the wet market.
 You can replace yellow chives with spring onions or koo-chye.
-As they perish relatively quickly, store them in the fridge, and consume within a few days from purchase.
+As they perish quickly, store them in the fridge (vegetable drawer), and consume within 2 days from purchase.

 Roasted Duck They are leftover takeaway from a Chinese restaurant.
-It is optional and you can replace with roast chicken, or omit it altogether.
-The roast duck do add some protein and extra flavour to the noodles.
-I remove the skin & bones before adding to the noodles.
+You can takeaway from the Chinese deli too.
+The roast duck add protein and extra flavour to the noodles.
+Remove the skin & bones before adding to the noodles.
+You can substitute the duck with other protein such as roast chicken, seafood, or fried beancurd (tau kwa).